Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 ```cpp
 bool ledStatusEnable = true;
 ```
-This enables the LED to show device status messages.
+This enables the LED to show device status messages. <br>

 ```cpp
 bool xdataDebug = true; //if xdataDebug is enabled, debug messages are sent to the xdata header serial port.
 WARNING!
 THIS HAS TO BE FALSE WHEN USING XDATA DEVICES (such as OIF411 ozone sensor)
 ```
-This enables device debug messages via serial port located on the XDATA port. **Note:** when XDATA expansion devices are used (currently unsupported due to the lack of stock), it has to be disabled in order to allow commands to go through.
+This enables device debug messages via serial port located on the XDATA port. **Note:** when XDATA expansion devices are used (currently unsupported due to the lack of stock), it has to be disabled in order to allow commands to go through. <br>

 ```cpp
 float vBatWarnValue = 2.5; //battery warning voltage